law17/resmod-solutions/_pages/services/training.md

       <li>Training is grounded in real subsurface modelling problems, not generic software demonstrations.</li>
       <li>Sessions combine theory, workflow design, simulation practice, and result interpretation.</li>
       <li>Participants learn the reasoning behind modelling choices, not only which buttons or commands to use.</li>
-      <li>Training can be tailored to CO₂ storage, hydrogen storage, reservoir forecasting, reactive transport, or geochemical modelling topics.</li>
+      <li>Training can be tailored to CO₂ storage, hydrogen storage, reservoir forecasting, or reactive transport modelling topics.</li>
       <li>Support can be adapted for beginners, intermediate users, or advanced research workflows.</li>
     </ul>